Guide to Meeting & Event Planning in

 New & Coming Soon to Dubai

-• His Highness Sheikh Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE and ruler of Dubai, has launched the Dubai Economic Agenda D33 with the ambitious goals of doubling the size of Dubai's economy over the next decade and consolidating its position among the top three global cities.
-The initiative includes 100 transformative projects, with economic targets of US$8.7 trillion over the next 10 years, doubling foreign trade and adding 400 cities as key trading partners.
-The Dubai Economic Agenda D33 aims to accelerate growth by investing in human development, skillsets and advanced technology, as well as consolidating Dubai’s global competitiveness, innovation and knowledge-based economy.
+• His Highness Sheikh Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE and ruler of Dubai, launched the Dubai Economic Agenda D33 with the ambitious goals of doubling the size of Dubai's economy over the next decade and consolidating its position among the top three global cities.
+One year in, the initiative includes 100 transformative projects, with economic targets of $1.9 trillion over the next 10 years, doubling foreign trade and adding 400 cities as key trading partners.
+It aims to accelerate growth by investing in human development, skill sets and advanced technology, as well as consolidating Dubai’s global competitiveness, innovation and knowledge-based economy.
 The program will invest in enhancing the advantages gained from Dubai’s strategic location and its advanced infrastructure to raise the city’s status as a preferred destination for major international companies and investments.

 • The new Marriott The Palm Dubai, the first Marriott in the region, offers 806 spacious rooms with sweeping views of Palm Jumeirah and Dubai Marina.
 The resort features the Saray Spa plus on-site F&B outlets like the rustic Italian-style trattoria Cucina, the Korean steakhouse Smoki Moto and the rooftop restaurant About Eleven.
-Nearly 12,000 square feet of meeting space spans 10 rooms, the largest of which can hold up to 750 people.
+More than 12,000 square feet of meeting space span 10 rooms, the largest of which can hold up to 750 people.

-• Dubai saw the launch of Terra Solis by Tomorrowland, situated in the heart of the Dubai desert, in October 2022.
-Offering luxury glamping experiences, rustic dining and an expansive pool designed for large-scale events and parties, this sprawling desert-chic oasis lets guests choose between three accommodation options named after stars, meteor showers and constellations.
+• Terra Solis by Tomorrowland, situated in the heart of the Dubai desert, launched in 2022 offering luxury glamping experiences, rustic dining and an expansive pool designed for large-scale events and parties.
+This sprawling desert-chic oasis lets guests choose between three accommodation options named after stars, meteor showers and constellations.

 • With a design inspired by traditional dhow boats, the recently launched W Dubai – Mina Seyahi is a new architectural icon with 318 elegant rooms and suites overlooking the Arabian Gulf.
 Guests can linger in the lobby with expansive views of the Marina or spend afternoons soaking in the infinity pool and lavish BAR-B spa.
 A host of restaurants includes Ginger Moon, an urban beach-club experience.
 The hotel has four event spaces, the largest of which can host 150 guests.

-• A new addition to one of the city’s well-established properties, the Grand Hyatt Dubai Conference & Exhibition Centre is a state-of-the-art events hall with close to 54,000 square feet of multipurpose facilities, including some 32,000 square feet of open function space, a 6,000-square-foot royal arrival hall and can accommodate events of up to 4,000 people.
+• A new addition to one of the city’s well-established properties, the Grand Hyatt Dubai Conference & Exhibition Centre is a state-of-the-art events hall with close to 54,00 square feet of multipurpose facilities, including nearly 32,000 square feet of open function space, a huge royal arrival hall and can accommodate events of up to 4,000 people.

 More Meeting & Event Venues

-• The Voco Dubai opened in 2019 on Shaikh Zayed Road, home to most of Dubai’s signature skyscrapers, Designed for both business and leisure travelers, the property has 471 guest rooms that overlook either Sheikh Zayed Road or the beach.
-Amenities include a business center, an outdoor swimming pool, a gymnasium, a spa, three restaurants and over 10,000 square feet of meeting space.
+• The Voco Dubai is located on Shaikh Zayed Road, home to most of Dubai’s signature skyscrapers.
+The property has 471 guest rooms and amenities include a business center, an outdoor swimming pool, gym spa, three restaurants and nearly 10,800 square feet of meeting space.

 • Inspired by the palaces of 18th-century Europe, the 391-room Raffles The Palm Dubai offers carefully curated experiences on a private beach on the Arabian Gulf.
-The hotel features eight restaurants and bars, a 23,000-square-foot event space, a spa, a wellness center and yoga studio, and the largest private cinema on Palm Jumeirah.
+The hotel features eight restaurants and bars, a 23,00-square-foot event space, spa, wellness center and yoga studio plus the largest private cinema on Palm Jumeirah.

 • The 432-room Radisson Blu Hotel, Dubai Waterfront, set in the Business Bay District on the Dubai Water Canal, provides a number of event venues, including a ballroom, 11 versatile meeting rooms and an expansive outdoor terrace overlooking the Burj Khalifa.
 F&B choices range from the Nordic inspired Larder restaurant and Scottish bar Makar to the down-home (Dubai-style) Fire Lake Grill House and Cocktail Bar.

-• At 1,168 feet high, the Gevora Hotel, the world's tallest hotel, is in the city's World Trade Centre.
+• At 1,168 feet high, the Gevora Hotel is the world's tallest hotel and located in the city's World Trade Centre.
 The tower offers 529 high-end accommodations, from deluxe rooms to two-bedroom suites, all decked out in gold-covered art deco splendor.
-Amenities include a fitness room, a pool and a Jacuzzi, as well as five restaurants.
-The Business Centre is on the 12th floor and includes a 15-person boardroom and a range of services.
+Amenities include a fitness room, pool and Jacuzzi, as well as five restaurants.
+The Business Centre is on the 12th floor and includes a 15-person boardroom and range of services.

 • The 504-room Lapita Hotel brings a Polynesian theme to its architecture, landscaping and culinary offerings.
 On-site is a ballroom that can hold up to 600 guests, along with seven meeting rooms and an outdoor gathering space.
 As the only hotel within Dubai Parks and Resorts, the property connects directly to theme parks such as Legoland and Motiongat, including their numerous event spaces.